-Annual UK deaths related to heroin and morphine continue to drop significantly, report findsFebruary 28th, 2013 in Addiction
+Annual UK deaths related to heroin and morphine continue to drop significantly, report findsFebruary 28, 2013 in Medicine & Health / Addiction

 Annual deaths related to heroin and morphine are continuing to drop significantly, falling from 41 per cent of total drug-related deaths in the UK in 2010 to 32 per cent in 2011.
 Meanwhile, deaths from 'legal highs' – some of which have now been banned – remained steady following a large increase in the previous year.